sjondavey/DigitsCPP/README.md

 # Digit Recognition
+ Note: At the time of publishing, Github did not render formula well.
+This markdown renders well in VSCode but I cannot solve the formatting in Github markdown - sorry.

  Having written a vectorised version of gradient descent in Python (numpy) to 'solve' the [Digit Recognition problem](https://www.kaggle.com/competitions/digit-recognizer), I wanted to understand the relative performance of this to alternatives written in C++.
 Given my limited programming ability, there is no way I have come close to any optimal implementation but the work was still interesting.

  # Setup